grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.minimize-ingester-requests
 [minimize_ingester_requests: <boolean> | default = false]

+# (experimental) Delay before initiating requests to further ingesters when
+# request minimization is enabled and the initially selected set of ingesters
+# have not all responded.
+Ignored if -querier-minimize-ingester-requests is not
+# enabled.
+# CLI flag: -querier.ingester-query-hedging-delay
+[ingester_query_hedging_delay: <duration> | default = 3s]

 # The number of workers running in each querier process.
 This setting limits the
 # maximum number of concurrent queries in each querier.
 # CLI flag: -querier.max-concurrent